-Lowe's Home Improvement offers eligible part-time workers numerous benefits options that are available from the day they're hired.
-This includes preventive care medical, dental and vision insurance, life insurance, 401(k) plans and employee stock purchasing plans.
-The company also offers other benefits such as corporate wellness programs and a commuter spending account.
+Lowe's Home Improvement offers eligible part-time workers numerous benefits options that are available after 89 days of continuous employment.
+This includes preventive care medical, dental and vision insurance, and life insurance.
+The company also offers other benefits such as corporate wellness programs and learning and development programs.

 All Starbucks employees, or "partners," working 20 or more hours per week are entitled to a specially tailored benefits package to fit their personal needs.
 Once a partner has worked at least 240 hours over a three-month period, he or she is eligible for comprehensive health care coverage, discounted stock purchase options, 401(k) with match, educational savings and a time-off program.
-In a precedent-setting move for the fast-food industry, Starbucks recently entered into a partnership with Arizona State University that allows all eligible U.S. employees to earn a bachelor's degree through Arizona State University's online program, with full or partial tuition coverage.
+In a precedent-setting move for the fast-food industry, Starbucks also has a partnership with Arizona State University that allows all eligible U.S. employees to earn a bachelor's degree through ASU's online program, with full or partial tuition coverage.
 Regardless of the benefits chosen, all partners receive an in-store discount and one free pound of coffee, K-cup pack or tea tin per week.